koinecraft/SatochipSwift/Examples/Verify/README.md

 - Uses Auto Layout constraints for responsive design
 - Implements proper iOS app lifecycle management
 - Compatible with iOS 13.0 and later
+- NFC capabilities enabled with proper entitlements and permissions

+## NFC Configuration

+The app includes the following NFC permissions and entitlements:

+- **Info.plist**: `NFCReaderUsageDescription` for user permission prompt
+- **Info.plist**: `nfc` capability in `UIRequiredDeviceCapabilities`
+- **Entitlements**: `com.apple.developer.nfc.readersession.formats` with NDEF and TAG support

+This enables the app to communicate with Satochip hardware wallets and other NFC-enabled devices.

 ## Project Structure